Supermagnum/heatsink/readme.txt

 I think that NASA just used ice in those boxes, and you need the capacity to at least transport 200W because the human body generates about 100W.
 One could rip out the heat exhanger from a car, the bit who heats air, make the suit out of spandex and sew in loops.
 Hook that up to a aquarium pump or similar, and the heat exhanger that goes in a bucket of ice cubes and water.
 The pump will need to be able to flow 20 liters per minute, and must run on 12V and accept PWM control.

-It needs a aluminium heat exhanger, that is connected to a cooling loop sewn into a spandex suit.
-The cooling loop is made of 6 pvc hoses in parallel, measuring 6 mm ØID x 9 mm ØOD, length 4 meters per hose.
+The cooling loop is made of
+6 pvc hoses in parallel, measuring 6 mm ØID x 9 mm ØOD, length 4 meters per hose.
 Total internal surface of the hoses is 4524.7 cm².
 External surface 6789.6 cm2.
 The heat exchanger as well as hoses and pump contain 3 liters of water/glycol mix.

 Thermal calculation examples: